Boloria bellona: Similar species

-Similar species in the meadow fritillary's range include the silver-bordered fritillary (Boloria selene), the bog fritillary (Boloria eunomia), and the purplish fritillary (Boloria chariclea).
+Similar species in the meadow fritillary's range include the silver-bordered fritillary (Boloria selene), the bog fritillary (Boloria eunomia) and the purplish fritillary (Boloria chariclea).

-The silver-bordered fritillary has rounder wings than the meadow fritillary, has a dark hindwing margin border, and has silver spots on the underside of the hindwing.
+The silver-bordered fritillary has rounder wings than the meadow fritillary, a dark hindwing margin border and silver spots on the underside of the hindwing.

-The bog fritillary is a bit smaller than the meadow fritillary, its wing bases are hairy, and on the underside of the hindwing are a series of bands and patches which are rust red, yellow, and white.
+The bog fritillary is a bit smaller than the meadow fritillary, its wing bases are hairy and on the underside of the hindwing are a series of bands and patches that are rust red, yellow, and white.

-The purplish fritillary is also a bit smaller than the meadow fritillary, and the underside of the hindwings are a deep, rusty red.
+The purplish fritillary is also a bit smaller than the meadow fritillary and the underside of the hindwings is a deep, rusty red.

 Habitat

-The meadow fritillary is frequently encountered in wet, open places, including pastures, fields, and streamsides.
+The meadow fritillary is frequently encountered in wet, open places, including pastures, fields and streamsides.

 Life cycle

 The female is the active flight partner.
 Females deposit greenish-yellow eggs near the host plant on twigs or leaves.
-Mature larvae are gray and black with small, light colored spines.
-The chrysalis is yellow brown.
+Mature larvae are gray and black with small, light-colored spines.
+The chrysalis is yellow-brown.
 The meadow fritillary overwinters as a larva.
 It has one or two broods per year.